jardimdanificado/osga/README.md

 ## OSGA Vanilla Operators

 - `&` : Queue operator.
-- `+` : Send the signal in the 3 other directions.
+- `+` : Spammer, sends the signal in all directions.
+- `-` : Deleter, delete the signal.
 - `?` : Randomizer.

 ## OSGA Console Commands